SamNgigi/Watch-List-V2/README.md

 To read the error carefully first to understand it.
 Try to figure it

 out, google then try a couple of solutions before asking for help

+## ModuleNotFoundError

+First check if you installed the module.

+If you have made sure that you have installed the module properly and you are still getting this error, try uninstalling the module then re-installing it again.

+If the problem persists you may have to remove the virtual folder.
+Make sure you are on the root directory.

+1. Deactivate your virtual environment

+2. rm -rf virtual environment

+3. Create you virtual environment again.

+4. Reinstall the dependencies using your requirements.txt.

+Sometimes if the problem persists you may have to repeat this process and install the dependencies one by one.

+Sometimes check your version of python.
+Try python 3.6.6 if the problem still occurs.
+Then repeat the above steps.